nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 .. seealso::

    See our :doc:`nest2_to_nest3_detailed_transition_guide` to see a full list of functions that have changed.

 .. note::

+   With NEST 3.0, we no longer support Python 2, which reached its end of life on January 1, 2020.
    Running the code snippets throughout this guide requires a freshly started instance of Python with NEST (and sometimes pyplot from matplotlib) imported.

 What's new?
 -----------